-One of the main novelties of our study is that we recorded NET soon after the first cycle allowing us the best chance to detect changes predictive of axonal damage at the end of the treatment far before the actual axonal damage is ongoing.
+One of the main novelty of our study is that we recorded NET soon after the first cycle allowing us the best chance to detect changes predictive of axonal damage at the end of treatment far before the actual axonal damage is ongoing.
 Therefore, our observations have potentially a highly translational profile, since NET can be similarly performed in clinical trials.
-One of the major issues in designing a preventive clinical trial in CIPN is enrolling patients who will actually develop peripheral neuropathy, since not all patients will experience CIPN and, even if neurotoxicity ensues, its severity can vary.^{4,7,10,28} We already proposed the longitudinal monitoring of the dorsal sural nerve at mid-treatment to detect patients at higher risk to develop neuropathy in a clinical setting,6 but it would be far more valuable to have a tool that even more precociously can detect changes predictive of axonal damage, as NET was demonstrated to be doing in our preclinical proof-of-concept study.
-Furthermore, differently from serum biomarkers such as neurofilament light chain (NfL) levels.8 that can only detect axonal damage onset, NET provides dynamic observations of axonal properties allowing to perform both in in vivo experiments and in clinical research setting observations mirroring the different pathogenetic mechanisms that are undergoing; in fact, as demonstrated by our data, NET elegantly detected both the OHP-related channelopathy and the precocious functional axonal dysfunction due to PTX, matching the different ongoing axonal damage.
-Thus, it could be suggested that NET should be further explored as a precious link between bench and bedside for research purposes: in fact, at bench side, all hypotheses just indirectly inferred via NET on axonal damage can be directly confirmed via histopathology and biomolecular techniques.
-Thus, applying NET as soon as the first cycle might be of interest in specifically designed neuroprotection clinical trials: it could enable to detect patients with an actual ongoing and precocious axonal dysfunction before actual axonal damage ensues; this will avoid to include patients who will not develop any sign/ symptoms of neuropathy at the end of the treatment.
+One of the major issues in designing a preventive clinical trial in CIPN is enrolling patients who will actually develop peripheral neuropathy, since not all patients will experience CIPN and, even if neurotoxicity ensues, its severity can vary[4, 7, 10, 28].
+We already proposed the longitudinal monitoring of the dorsal sural nerve at mid-treatment to detect patients at higher risk to develop neuropathy in a clinical setting[6], but it would be far more valuable to have a tool that even more precociously can detect changes predictive of axonal damage, as NET was demonstrated to be doing in our preclinical proof-of-concept study.
+Furthermore, differently from serum biomarkers such as neurofilament light chain (NfL) levels[8], that can only detect axonal damage onset, NET provides dynamic observations of axonal properties allowing to perform both in in vivo experiments and in clinical research setting observations mirroring the different pathogenetic mechanisms that are undergoing; in fact, as demonstrated by our data, NET elegantly detected both the OHP-related channelopathy and the precocious functional axonal dysfunction due to PTX, matching the different ongoing axonal damage.
+Thus, it could be suggested that NET should be further explored as a precious link between bench and bed side for research purposes: in fact, at bench side, all hypotheses just indirectly inferred via NET on axonal damage, can be directly confirmed via histopathology and biomolecular techniques.
+Thus, applying NET as soon as the 1st cycle might be of interest in specifically designed neuroprotection clinical trials: it could enable to detect patients with an actual ongoing and precocious axonal dysfunction before actual axonal damage ensues, in order to have avoid the dilution effect that would occur including all patients, even ones who will not develop any sing/symptoms of neuropathy at the end of treatment.
 In principle, this could be applied to other settings than CIPN, as an example, in patients affected by other neuropathies that slowly develops over time (e.g., related to diabetes) to best select patients to be enrolled in a preventive (not curative) clinical trial: NET could inform on such precocious changes before axonal damage actually occurs, but still pointing out patients who will actually develop some and, therefore, are the appropriate population to be screened for enrolment.